ZootNaps/website/blog/from-guest-to-gold-the-art-of-converting-podcast-interviews-into-high-value-clients.md

 *   **Subtly Weave in Your USP:** If relevant, you can briefly mention how your approach or system (like South Lamar Studios' "B2B Podcast for Sales" system) addresses common issues in the space, without directly pitching to the guest.

 ### 3. Post-Interview Follow-Up: Nurturing the Seed
 This is where the real art of conversion lies, and where services like our Sales Premium offering (which includes outbound messaging) can be invaluable.
+[Content Allies notes that some B2B podcasts achieve a 10% guest-to-client conversion rate.](https://contentallies.com/learn/b2b-podcast-sales-lead-generation)

 *   **Prompt Thank You & Asset Sharing:** Send a timely thank-you note and share the episode links and any promotional materials once live.
 *   **Personalized Insights:** In your follow-up, reference specific points from your conversation.
 For example, "I really enjoyed our discussion on X, and it reminded me of how we helped a similar company achieve Y."